 - Ignition

 - Doors

-- Trunk
+- ・Trunk

 - · Trunk release handle

-- · Rear seat trunk access
+- Rear seat trunk access

-- · Center console compartment

 The valet key only works the ignition and the door locks.
-You can keep the trunk, trunk release handle, center console compartment and rear seat trunk access locked when you leave your car and valet key at a parking facility.
+You can keep the trunk, trunk release handle and rear seat trunk access locked when you leave your car and valet key at a parking facility.
+(See Trunk, page 52.)

-Each key has a number stamped in one side.
-You will need this number if you have to get a lost key replaced.
-Record this number and keep it in a safe place.
+You should have received a key number plate with your set of keys.
+You will need this key number if you ever have to replace a lost key.
+Store this plate in a safe place.
+When replacing keys, use only Honda approved key blanks.